kevin-orr/interviewQs/scala/README.md

 <br>
 The first only imports HashMap and hashSet from java.util.<br>
 The second imports HashMap and HashSet but this time it renames the HashMap to JavaHashMap.<br>
-The third renames the java.util as JUtils.
+The third renames the java.util as JUtils.<br>
 The last statement imports everything in java.util except HashMap, essentially hidding it.

-### Q. How does Scala's private and protected access modifiers differ from java's?<br>
+### Q. How does Scala's private and protected access modifiers differ from Java's?<br>
 As Martin O. states in his excellent, if not very long, book - private members in Scala are treated similarly to Java.
 A member tagged private is visible only inside the class or object that contains the member definition.
 However, in Scala, this rule also applies for inner classes.

 ```scala